 The lack of regulatory action by the DEA has not deterred lawmakers from pursuing telehealth prescribing reforms at the state level.
 While the nuances of state telehealth laws differ significantly from state to state, a number of states in recent years, such as Indiana and Michigan, have revised their controlled substance laws to allow remote prescribing via telehealth.
 Many of these reforms are being driven by the opioid epidemic and an increased awareness among legislators that telehealth prescribing can expand access to medications to treat opioid addiction.
 To be sure, legislators in many states also understand that, without proper safeguards, telehealth prescribing could lead to greater opioid prescribing and therefore in some legislative reforms have included exceptions that prohibit telehealth prescribing of opioids.

 Call Jackson LLP’s Experienced Telehealth Attorneys Today

 At Jackson LLP, we are experienced in navigating the evolving regulatory landscape of federal and state laws governing the telehealth industry.
 Whether you are a prescriber or a tech start-up looking to make an entry in the telehealth space, we can guide you on the latest telehealth law developments to ensure you remain legally compliant.
 Like other industry stakeholders, we also will be eagerly awaiting the DEA’s proposed special registration regulations and are available to assist you in submitting comments regarding the impact they may have on your practice or business.
-To schedule a complimentary phone consultation with one of Jackson LLP’s healthcare attorneys, call our office at (312) 985-6484 or click the button below.
+To schedule a complimentary phone consultation with one of Jackson LLP’s healthcare attorneys, click the button below.